 ERC PD Experience

-Cheryl Cathey
+By Cheryl Cathey

 I greatly enjoyed my time as an ERC Program Director.
-There were many aspects of the experience that I found rewarding, but I think I liked the site visits the most.
+I enjoyed working with my NSF colleagues, who were helpful, knowledgeable, and interesting.
+There were many other aspects of the experience that I found rewarding, but I think I liked the site visits the most.
 I enjoyed hearing about all of the amazing science and engineering going on at the participating universities and how it aligned with the interests of, and challenges faced by, their industry partners.
 The fact that the work was required to be interdisciplinary and visionary made it particularly interesting to me, as I was fascinated by the scale of the challenges and how the centers integrated science with engineering and research with technology innovation.
-There were many impressive centers, but I particularly remember the Engineered Biomaterials ERC at the University of Washington, where the teams did amazing work combining nano materials with biological ones while striving to make them biocompatible.
+There were many impressive centers, but I particularly remember the Engineered Biomaterials ERC at the University of Washington (UWEB), where the teams did amazing work combining nano materials with biological ones while striving to make them biocompatible.

-Another aspect of the site visits that held great interest for me was seeing the many different institutional cultures and, even in less well known institutions, areas of excellence.
+Another aspect of the site visits that held great interest for me was seeing the many different institutional cultures and, even in less well-known institutions, areas of excellence.
 Almost all of the centers were good at what they did, but I was struck by the diversity in ways of thinking about problems and approaches taken.
-Each institution had its own personality, which was fun to learn about.
-I recall when we were having trouble finding an effective Center Director at the MIT ERC for Product Development, we had a meeting with the VP of Research at MIT, Ron Brown [I can’t remember this administrator’s title or exact name unfortunately (although I think I got the name right)—maybe you do Lynn].
+Each institution had its own personality, which was interesting to learn about.
+For example, once we were talking about the challenges of center leadership with the Provost of MIT.
 He told us that the problem they have at MIT is that it’s a very data-driven institution and the faculty were not viewed in a favorable light if they did not support their assertions with clear, carefully collected data.
 Standing up in front of a group of faculty and sketching a vision, which is pretty much the opposite of a data-driven exercise, was something they were not at all comfortable doing.
-Nor were they very good at it.
-That center eventually failed because of the lack of leadership.
-I’d say trying to help the center attract and keep an effective leader was one of the biggest challenges I faced.
+Nor, in general, were they very good at it.
+So unless the individual had high standing in the faculty and felt free to speak his or her mind, being an effective center leader could be difficult.

 I cannot think of many things I strongly disliked about my role as a PD.
-I enjoyed working with my NSF colleagues, who were helpful, knowledgeable and interesting.
+[CC: Add a couple, briefly.
+E.g., were DRB packages a lot of fun?]
 I do remember being frustrated by some of the contracting personnel, but no doubt they had to follow the rules no matter what I thought they should do in a particular situation.
+[CC: This is too vague to add much.]